-This post contains a running spreadsheet of all variances requested by MVP through FERC, most recently updated May 22, 2019.
-The spreadsheet contains the following information on each request:
+This post contains a running spreadsheet of all variances requested by MVP through the FERC docket, most recently updated February 16, 2021.

 - Title of the variance request

 - Date request was submitted (and revised, if applicable)

 Some fields in the spreadsheet may need to be expanded to be viewed.
 Requests highlighted in green on this sheet have not yet been approved by FERC or are missing approval documentation.